SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-ui-tests.md

     ```
         cd app/BusinessPartners
     ```
-    Next, you will need to find out the current version browser of your chrome browser.
+    Next, you will need to find out the current version of your chrome browser.
 For this open your chrome browser and search for :
         ```
             chrome://settings/help
         ```